Attorney general to review teen boys' rape sentences

 If the Attorney General formally refers the sentences to the Court of Appeal, a panel of senior judges will assess whether the original sentencing judge erred in their approach.
 The court could uphold the original sentences, increase them, or in rare circumstances, reduce them.
 Legal experts suggest that given the gravity of the offences, there is a credible case for the sentences being found unduly lenient.
 Whatever the outcome, this case is likely to accelerate calls for a wider review of how youth sentencing guidelines address serious sexual violence — and may prompt parliamentary debate about whether the current framework adequately protects victims while still serving justice.

-What is Attorney general to review teen boys' rape sentences and why does it matter?
+What is Attorney general to review teen boys' rape sentences?

-Where can I find the latest updates on Attorney general to review teen boys' rape sentences?
+Where can I find more about Attorney general to review teen boys' rape sentences?

 💬